 Bath time is a fun time for you to bond with your baby.
 They get to splash around and be unencumbered by a diaper or clothes, and it’s the perfect time for you to connect with your little one by engaging with them, talking with them, and making eye contact.
-It’s also a great way to establish a routine and teach your baby the difference between “busy time” and “sleep time,” while at the same time providing them with a yummy way of relaxing and winding down before bed.
+It’s also a great way to establish a routine and teach your baby the difference between “busy time” and “sleep time” — while at the same time providing them with a yummy way of relaxing and winding down before bed.
 But bathing a newborn, especially for the first time, can be nerve-racking.
-Your baby might not love being bathed at first, and you might need some practice with it too.
+Your baby might not love bathing at first, and you might need some practice with it too.
 Newborn babies can be a bit slippery!
-Then there’s the logistics of the bath.
+Then there are the logistics of the bath.
 How long should it be?
 What is the perfect baby bath temperature?
 You want your baby to be comfortable, of course.
 Not too cold, not too hot, but just right.

 In other words, it’s only natural to have some motherhood anxiety before your little cutie gets clean.
 So, if you need some help figuring out your baby’s bath temperature and how to test it, we’ve got you.
 Read on to learn everything you need to know.